CityOfLosAngeles/waze-predict/README.md

 Save it as `weather_data.csv` in the data folder.

-Then run `road_squares.py`.
+Then run `road_squares.py` (`python road_squares.py`).
 It uses `la_streets.csv` to generate a grid covering all streets in LA County in  `data/`.
 This grid is used as the base to generate training data or to bucket the data.

 Note the code that actually turns a path (aka geojson linestring) into a set of polygons is in `cover_path.py`.
 This also contains options that can be used to configure grid generation.

-Usage: `python road_squares.py`

 Next, use `pull_data.py` to pull data from the database into usable csvs (into `data/jams.csv`, specifically).

-Usage: `python pull_data.py user password database -H host -p port`
+To run it, use `python pull_data.py user password database -H host -p port`.

 Currently, it pulls from `jams2`, which is only a small subset of the entire table.
 This can be changed very easily in the source code.